 17 Nov 3 ways to keep your customers engaged during the holidays

-We’re a little more than a week away from Black Friday, but many retailers have already begun pushing holiday promotions as early as November 1st.
-This Thanksgiving creep is most likely because of last year’s drop in Thanksgiving weekend sales.
+Many retailers were pushing holiday promotions as early as November 1st.
+This Thanksgiving creep is most likely because of last year’s drop in Thanksgiving weekend sales, or retailers trying to get ahead of their competition.
 The holiday shopping season used to start on Black Friday and last until right before Christmas, but now customers can expect to keep seeing promotions all the way to the end of the year.
 The earlier promotions also means that customers might experience shopping fatigue.
 In order to keep customers engaged, retailers will need to be a little more creative in their email campaigns.

 We put together three tips to help marketers engage customers during the holidays: